 If no orders are available, the Pay at Table client presents a display to the user and allows them to select another table.

 If orders are available the Pay at Table client presents available options for that order (e.g. print receipt, tender).
+If multiple orders are available, the Pay at Table client displays all available orders and asks the user to select which order to process.

 If the user selects the “Print Receipt” option, the Pay at Table client will request the customer receipt from the server, print it and display the order options again.
+If multiple print options are available from the settings, the user is asked to select which mode to print before the request is sent to the server.

 If the user selects the “Tender” option, the Pay at Table client starts a payment on the pinpad.
+If multiple tender options are available from the settings, the Pay at Table client displays these options and asks the user to select the tender type before proceeding with the payment.

 The transaction request, display events and transaction event are sent to the server as EFTPOS commands